Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 - You have set up an offer from product workflow, see [Set up an offer from product workflow](./01_Introduction.md#set-up-an-offer-from-product-workflow).
 - You have created a *PIM* product trigger, see [Create a PIM product trigger](./01_Introduction.md#create-a-pim-product-trigger).

+    > [Info] The *Completeness* property (*_pim_completeness* attribute) is an automatically set value that is calculated during each *PIM* product update, so it acts similar to workflow triggers.
+Due to this similar behavior, you cannot use the *Completeness* property as a trigger.

 ## Workflow description